 In 1856, a trial was held in the Washington County courthouse in Fayetteville, Arkansas.
-Three enslaved African American young males, Randall and Anthony who were about 25 years old, and Aaron, fifteen, were accused of murdering Dr. James Monroe Boone whose slave camp was in present day Elkins.
+Three enslaved African American young males, Randall and Anthony who were about 25 years old, and Aaron, fifteen, were accused of murdering Dr. James Monroe Boone whose enslaved people camp was in present day Elkins.
 The sons of Boone, Lafayette and Benjamin Boone were lawyers of the court brought the suit that history has proven to be a sham trial to cover up an act of rape by their father.
 Randall was found guilty and sentenced to be killed by the court, but Aaron and Anthony were acquitted.

 Benjamin and Lafayette and a group of white people from nearby plantations kidnapped Aaron and Anthony from jail and lynched them in public, by personally tying the noose around their necks.
 There are no records available about how Boone came to own Aaron and Anthony, but it is possible that his heirs felt entitled to kill them since they were considered property.
 Documents such as wills and probate records suggest that Aaron and Anthony were likely subjected to hard labor and mistreatment during their time in slavery.